SeanBP/EIC-3D/README.txt

 This project has been renamed to VIRTUE: Virtual Interactive Reality Toolkit for Understanding the EIC.
 It is currently in the process of being published to Steam.
-In the meantime, the project is being hosted on Google Drive: https://drive.google.com/drive/folders/14rfT9EBBHjIgnaWPRxh4RgzzIzQrbWmD?usp=sharing and can be downloaded here, with a user manuel: https://drive.google.com/drive/folders/11vkSBOYs0pH7dERY3ONdK60ehs7CAo2O?usp=sharing
+In the meantime, the project is being hosted on Google Drive: https://drive.google.com/drive/folders/14rfT9EBBHjIgnaWPRxh4RgzzIzQrbWmD?usp=sharing and can be downloaded here, with a user guide: https://drive.google.com/drive/folders/11vkSBOYs0pH7dERY3ONdK60ehs7CAo2O?usp=sharing

 EIC 3D